ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ![Compare Classifiers Performance Subset Ground Truth](../images/compare_classifiers_performance_subset_gt.png "Compare Classifiers Performance Subset Ground Truth")

-If the values of `subset` is `predictions`, then only datapoints where the the model predicts a class that is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed for each model.
+If the values of `subset` is `predictions`, then only datapoints where the model predicts a class that is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed for each model.

 ![Compare Classifiers Performance Subset Ground Predictions](../images/compare_classifiers_performance_subset_pred.png "Compare Classifiers Performance Subset Ground Predictions")